Scotty-Scott-1/holbertonschool-higher_level_programming/python-data_structures/README.md

 ### Task 3
 Print a list of integers... in reverse!

-:warning: Write a function that prints all integers of a list, in reverse order.
+:dart: Write a function that prints all integers of a list, in reverse order.
-- [x] Prototype: def print_reversed_list_integer(my_list=[]):
+:white_check_mark:  Prototype: def print_reversed_list_integer(my_list=[]):
-- [x] Format: one integer per line.
+:white_check_mark:  Format: one integer per line.
 See example
-- [x] You are not allowed to import any module
+:white_check_mark:  You are not allowed to import any module
-- [x] You can assume that the list only contains integers
+:white_check_mark:  You can assume that the list only contains integers
-- [x] You are not allowed to cast integers into strings
+:white_check_mark:  You are not allowed to cast integers into strings
-- [x] You have to use str.format() to print integers
+:white_check_mark:  You have to use str.format() to print integers

 Example:
 ```